-Joey is going to be the featured artist at the Sidney E. King Art Center during the months of June and July.
+Joey Frye is the featured artist at the Sidney E. King Art Center during the months of June, July and August.

 THE INDIAN MASSACRE AT THE FALLING CREEK IRON WORKS, 1622 was created in 1959 by Sidney E. King for the Lynchburg Foundry Company, Lynchburg, Virginia.
 It is an oil on wood, measuring 54” X 38”.